paulobolinhas/GraphQL-Demo-Service/READMEQL.md

 - **Fetcher**:
     - Responsible for registering data fetchers that map the queries to their corresponding resolver methods.
 It acts as a bridge between the GraphQL schema and the underlying resolver logic.
-    - Since we do all in one custom resolver, we have only one fetcher.
+    - Since it's done all in one custom resolver, only one fetcher is used.

       [fetcher](./resolver/ResolverFetcherQL.kt)